NFordUMass/umassactuarialclub/pages/resources.md

 Gamma Iota Sigma, or GIS, connects you to thousands of industry professionals across the actuarial, insurance, and risk management landscape.

-UMass Actuarial Club members are eligble to apply for membership in our chapter during our Fall and Spring application seasons!
+UMass Actuarial Club members are eligible to apply for membership in our chapter during our Fall and Spring application seasons!

 ### Actuarial Societies
 Professional Actuaires belong to two societies: